-- i) No person shall obtain licences from more than two ASNs or FMNs during any one calendar vear. - ii) No licence may be applied for outside of South Africa by the holder of an MSA licence or by a South African citizen without the specific permission of MSA in writing.

-- iii) An entrant's licence may not be issued under a name that is calculated to deceive. - iv) Under no circumstances shall a licence be issued to a junior competitor unless the original or certified copy of the birth certificate is produced and the Licence Application Form and Indemnity have been signed by the minor's legal parent, guardian and/or curator.
-Severe penalties will result if falsified copies of birth certificates are submitted.
+- No person shall obtain licences from more than two ASNs or FMNs during any one calendar year, i.e. a competitor may only be released to obtain a licence from another federation once during a calendar year. - ii) No licence may be applied for outside of South Africa by the holder of an MSA licence or by a South African citizen without the specific permission of MSA in writing. - iii) An entrant's licence may not be issued under a name that is calculated to deceive. - iv) Under no circumstances shall a licence be issued to a minor competitor unless the licence application form and indemnity have been signed by the minor's parent, court-appointed legal guardian and/or curator.
+Severe penalties will result in instances where a false declaration is made regarding a minor competitor's age or date of birth.